jacobgranttrading/Simple-Trading-Bot-Blueprint/README.md

 ### 3. Pinescript on TradingView

-1. Create a trading strategy using Pine Script in the TradingView platform.
+1. Open Pine Script Editor: In your TradingView account, open the Pine Script editor.
+2. Create a New Script: Create a new script and paste the sample Pine Script provided above.
+3. Customize the Script: You can customize the script to suit your trading preferences.
+For example, you can adjust the periods of the moving averages or change the strategy.
-2. Backtest and optimize your strategy using historical data.
+4. Backtest and Optimize: Test your strategy using historical data and make adjustments to improve performance.
-3. Connect your TradingView account to a broker that supports your strategy.
+5. Connect to Broker: Make sure your TradingView account is linked with a broker that supports your strategy and that auto-trading is enabled.
-4. Activate your strategy for live trading and monitor its performance.
+6. Activate Strategy: Once you are satisfied with your strategy and have thoroughly tested it, activate it for live trading.
+7. Monitor the Strategy: Regularly monitor the strategy and make any necessary adjustments to keep it running smoothly.

 ## Usage